 So how much of your mother is actually in Doris Dear?

-Oh, I would say about 75% Taffy and the rest Ray.
+Oh, I would say about seventy five percent is Taffy and the rest is Ray.
 When my sister Nancy saw me do my first show, she said it was eerie how much I looked and acted like mommy!

 Your family life sounds like a cross between Mad Men and Stepford Wives.
 How do you make that relatable to a modern audience in a much faster paced and diverse world?